oducoelho/Weather-App/README.md

 - Using the order property - flexbox
 - More knowledge about building responsive websites
 - Changing the color of elements that has been highlighted by the user
-- Elegant animations of elements
 #### HTML
 - Improvement of my thinking logic in building the website structure right at the beginning of the entire building proces
 #### React.js
-- Using react to do a drop down menu
+- Using react to mede a fetch on API

 ### Continued development 🎯